 Programs for People who are Homeless or at Risk of Becoming Homeless

-These programs help people with mental illness who are homeless or at risk of becoming homeless find and keep housing.
-To learn more about these programs, visit the adult mental health housing page.
+Several programs are available to help people with mental illness who are homeless or at risk of becoming homeless find and keep housing.
+Read descriptions of these programs below, and learn more by visiting the Adult Mental Health Housing page.

-Permanent Supportive Housing Program helps people 18 and older who are at high risk of becoming homeless find safe, affordable housing.
+The Permanent Supportive Housing Program helps find safe, affordable housing for people 18 and older who are at high risk of becoming homeless.
 It also helps them learn skills to keep housing and live independently.

-Supported Housing Rental Assistance Program helps people who are homeless or at risk of becoming homeless with temporary rent subsidies, utility payments and move-in costs.
+The Supported Housing Rental Assistance Program can provide temporary rent subsidies and help with utility payments and move-in costs for people who are homeless or at risk of becoming homeless.

-Projects for Assistance in Transition from Homelessness helps people with mental illness or substance use disorder and their families if they are homeless or at risk of becoming homeless.
+The Projects for Assistance in Transition from Homelessness (PATH) program to help people with mental illness or a co-occurring substance use disorder and their families who are homeless or at risk of becoming homeless.

-The Healthy Community Collaborative helps people get out of an unstable situation and back into housing by providing them with all available community resources.
+The Healthy Community Collaborative helps people get out of unstable situations and back into housing by providing them with all available community resources.

-The Project Access Pilot Program provides housing rental assistance to people who are leaving a psychiatric hospital.
+Project Access provides housing rental assistance to people who are leaving a psychiatric hospital.

 Learn more about housing choice vouchers on the U.S. Department of Housing and Urban Development website.